 - Add the beans (and water from 1 can) and using a potato masher mash them up a little (leave some beans whole).
 This will thicken the sauce.

-- Add the peppers, tomatoes, tomato paste, all the spices, stir, cover and bring to the boil, then simmer for about 20 minutes.
+- Add the peppers, tomatoes, tomato puree, crumbled stock, spices, stir, cover and bring to the boil, then simmer for about 20 minutes.

 - Remove from the heat, stir in the butternut squash (it should be ready by now) and cilantro.
 Adjust the seasoning as necessary and serve.